What are the standard features?

 Can a High Camp trailer handle off road conditions?

 - A High Camp teardrop trailer excels in difficult terrain.
+The frame is fully welded with a very beefy tongue configuration that extends all the way back to the axle creating a very strong triangle between coupler and both wheels.
 The torsion axle on a High Camp trailer is well suited for handling rougher roads like gravel fire roads at speed, or picking its way through rocky terrain.
 And with approximately 11" of ground clearance with our standard wheels (12" with our upgraded wheels), a High Camp teardrop trailer can follow behind just about anything that any tow vehicle can negotiate.
 Consider that a High Camp trailer actually has significantly more ground clearance than many of its popular tow vehicles: Subaru Outback (8.7" ground clearance), Jeep Grand Cherokee (8.6"), Nissan Pathfinder (7").
-The aggressive Maxxis 757 tread and torsion bar suspension combine for traction, clearance and durability.
+The aggressive tread of our standard 6-ply Maxxis 757 tires and torsion bar suspension combine for traction, clearance and durability.